Become a leader in the growing fields of cybersecurity or emergency management.

-- Recognize the complexity of the interdisciplinary structure of homeland security functions at the federal, state, local and private sector levels.
+- Recognize the complexity of the interdisciplinary structure of homeland security functions at the federal, state, local and private level.

 - Demonstrate the ability to think, act, and articulate critically, pragmatically, and strategically about homeland security.

-- Design and evaluate homeland security-related strategies, policies, and plans at various levels of government designed to protect, prevent and respond to a catastrophic events or disasters.
+- Design and evaluate homeland security-related strategies, policies, and plans at various levels of government to protect, prevent and respond to a catastrophic event or disaster.

-- Identify and evaluate specific homeland security challenges facing the United States and their global impact in the 21st century.
+- Identify and evaluate specific homeland security challenges facing the United States in the 21st century.